 Fame to whom fame is due.
-All ideas that have been approved by the jury will be showcased on our website.
-On our Wall of Fame, all ideas get their own place and can be evaluated, discussed and shared by the public.
+All ideas pre-selected by the jury will be posted on the Clima Now Spotlight website from September 3, 2022.
+On our «Wall of Fame» these ideas will get their own place and can be discussed, shared and rated by the public.

 3. Pitch Night

 The seven winners of the public voting will present themselves live at the Pitch Night on October 6, 2022 at the «schwarzescafé» in Zurich.
 Who will convince the jury?
 All finalists have four minutes to present their idea in the spotlight.

 In the subsequent evaluation by the jury, the winning projects are selected.
 In addition, there will be an audience award, which will be decided by voting at the Pitch Night.
 The Pitch Night will be livestreamed on our website.
 Are you ready?
 The stage is yours!